-This civilisation is dying, but people carrying the seeds of a new way of life will survive it.
-How can we navigate the vast possibilities that lie beyond the coming end of business as usual?
+This civilisation is dying, but people carrying the seeds of a new one will survive it.
+How can we navigate our way among vast possibilities that lie beyond the coming end of business as usual?
 A first step is accepting that our renewed imagination and action is required.

 Practicalities

-When: September 3-10.
-Please plan to attend the entirety of this gathering, unless you are a local coming for the Town Anywhere workshop day only.
+When: September 23-28.
+Please plan to attend the entirety of this gathering, or at the very least from the 23 to the 27.

 • 7-8 am: optional meditation